iivanoo/covid-apps-observer/data/data_us/reports/resources/com.webmd.android___8.5/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.webmd.android 2 reviews"/>
 </p>

+> I am tired of trying to read an article of interest and having interruptions that change what am reading and I can't back to the original article.
+Either permit to read my article to it's end or I will remove this app.<br> :date: __2021-01-16 15:00:48__

 > No notifications after 2 weeks uninstall and reinstall not helped had to download another pill reminder app to track my pills instead shame as webmd is a good app<br> :date: __2021-01-04 23:04:35__

 > This was updated.
 Since then, I can't save my medications on the check interactions.
 We use to be able to do that.
 Save our medications.
 That helped me a lot.
 It helped me remember what not to take together.
 I have about a dozen medications that I take.
 I was really liking this.
 The medication you added, was there until you would delete it.
 Now, that's not a option at all.
 What's the clear all needed for, if medications don't get saved.
 Now, I hate it.<br> :date: __2020-12-30 01:45:09__